t4d-classes/python_03222021_morning/exercises/exercise-2.md

 - divide : /
 - clear - reset current result to 0

+Prompt the user for the command and the operand.

 - Enter a command: add
 - Please enter an operand: 10